 This guide provides good practice examples of how the principles set out in the Department of Justice and Community Safety’s Internal Review Guidelines can be applied by enforcement agencies.
 The examples provided move beyond the foundational legislative requirements and focus on good administrative law practices.

-This guide is intended to provide general guidance only and should not be relied on as legal advice.
+The guide is intended to provide general guidance only and should not be relied on as legal advice.
 Enforcement agencies should consider their specific context, operating environment, organisational priorities, and community expectations when implementing an internal review system.
 Enforcement agencies should obtain their own legal advice to ensure that their internal review practices are legally compliant.

 Agency acknowledgements: